 In some cases our work is a small part of a larger project scope that has wider-reaching social impacts.
 As a contractor this can present a dilemma as we may have limited influence over our client or the local social or political context.
 In these situations we aim to work in line with the principles set out by the OECD Guidelines for Multinational Enterprises, exerting leverage to encourage social impact management practices in the chain.
 There are five areas to our social impact approach:

-Our human rights and labor principles are a fundamental part of the way we do business.
-Through our safety behavior program, NINA, we take care of the safety, security and health of everyone involved in our activities.
-We apply fair employment practices and offer good and competitive terms of employment worldwide.
-We commit that our employees receive a living wage that covers their and their family’s basic needs in their home country.
+Community welfare and health and safety our human rights and labor principles are a fundamental part of the way we do business.
+Through our safety behavior program, No Injuries, No Accidents (NINA) we take care of the safety, security and health of everyone involved in our activities.